Tony Wong Headshot

 Bio

-More Specifically...
-Uncertainty in climate model projections, sea-level rise in particular, can lead to suboptimal, ineffective, and potentially dangerous policy decisions.
-To avoid this, we must use the information we have available make the best possible policy decisions.
-This requires accounting for not only varying forms of uncertainty in model parameters and projections, but deep uncertainty - uncertainty in the uncertainty in model structure and parameters.
+Uncertainty in climate model projections, sea level rise in particular, can lead to suboptimal and ineffective policy decisions.
+Using the data we have available to make good decisions generally requires accounting for not only varying forms of uncertainty in model parameters and projections, but also deep uncertainties like uncertainty in model structure and forcing.
 Statistical calibration approaches allow us to constrain these models and characterize the uncertainties inherent in both the model and data, and are a critical part of any modeling effort.

-I am interested in future projections of sea-level rise and their impacts on coastal defense and adaptation decision-making.
+I am particularly interested in future projections of sea-level rise and their impacts on coastal defense decision-making.
 This includes examining statistical model calibration techniques and extreme value statistical models.
-I am currently looking for students at all levels, and aim to create a research group with a diversity of culture, experiences and ways of thinking.
-If you are interested in chatting about research, potential projects or anything, feel free to shoot me an email or stop by my office.

 585-475-7486